TOG Foundation

 Read more ...

-As she reaches the dramatic summit, Julia spots the remaining two challenge peaks – Whernside and Ingleborough – clearly visible in the breath-taking, far-reaching views above the magnificent Dales.
+From the summit, on a clear day, you can see the other two challenge peaks – Whernside and Ingleborough along with the breath-taking, far-reaching views above the magnificent Dales.

 trainNearest Train (or tube) Station(s):